idea-fasoc/fasoc/generators/pll-gen/README.md

 	3. Output buffer/ divder block is embedded in PLL to drive large load of pad and to enable devided output clock.
 Power domain of this block is separated from controller and DCO as well for the noise performance.
 Date    : May 27, 2020
 	1. Codes are modified to support gf12lp and tsmc65lp

+Date    : Jan 26, 2022
+	1. PLL generation for BLE-TX has been added.
+A testchip is verified in silicon in gf12lp.
+Currently the generator takes DCO and TDC design parameters as inputs.
+	2. Genus is supported for synthesis along with DC-compiler.
+	3. Metal tracks of standard cell is taken as an input to support different tracks.

 ```